streamanalyze/sa.mqtt/README.md

 installed on the target platform.
 Modify the Makefile to add crosscompiling options if needed.

-To build the extender run:
+To build the extender using make run:

 ```
 make all